frontendninja10/frontendninja10/README.md

 ## About Me

-I'm Kuku Babafemi, a proficient Software Engineer specializing in Frontend Web Development.
-When I'm building software, I prioritize excellence, simplicity, and speed.
+I’m Babafemi Jimoh-Kuku, a Software Engineer with 2 years of experience in Frontend Web Development.
+I prioritize excellence, simplicity and speed with a goal to deliver high-quality work that exceed expectations.

 #### I Enjoy 🚀